-Most interesting wonders of Antarctica and Subantarctic islands
+Most interesting landmarks of Antarctica and Subantarctic islands

 Below are listed the most amazing natural and man made landmarks of Antarctica and Subantarctic islands.